MapsPeople/docs/src/content/cms/index.md

 If you have multiple Solutions, you can sync Media across multiple Solutions to make sure you can use the same Media in all of your Solutions.

 Open the Media Library.
-Find the image you want to sync to one or more Solutions, and click the "Sync"-icon in the top-left corner.
-Then you can select which other Solutions you want to sync this image to.
+Find the Media you want to sync to one or more Solutions, and click the "Sync"-icon.
+Then you can select which other Solutions you want to sync this Media to.

-When you sync an image, if the image exists in the target Solution (i.e. an image with the exact same filename), you override the image in the target Solution.
-If the image does not exist in the target Solution, it is added.
+When you sync a piece of Media, if the Media exists in the target Solution (i.e. a piece of Media with the exact same filename), you override the Media in the target Solution.
+If the Media does not exist in the target Solution, it is added.

 #### PNG Image File Support